 Basically, the new guidelines create additional requirements for money transfer operators seeking to send Naira into Nigeria.
 This means that in order to send money into Nigeria, the money transfer operators registered with the Central Bank of Nigeria should allow both $US and local currency to reach beneficiaries.

-Rewire is currently not affected by this regulation.
+Rewire allows customers to send foreign currencies such as USD, EUR, GBP, and more to domiciliary accounts in Nigeria.
 Meaning that you can go ahead and send money from Europe to Nigeria as usual.

 These are really confusing times and there are a lot of questions, mainly about money management and how the new regulations affect the way you support your family in Nigeria.
 This is exactly why it is important that you keep yourself educated about new regulations.
 And above all – trust the data, it never lies.